captainGeech42/findmal/README.md

     - If `~/.config/findmal.json` isn't found, `findmal` will also check your current directory for a `findmal.json` file.
 3. Fill in the appropriate API keys

+If you don't have API access and/or wish to not use a source, either remove the key from the JSON file or leave the value blank. `findmal` will ignore that source.

 ## Usage
 ```
 $ findmal